sudiptog81/cowin-notifier/README.md

-!vaccine <pincode> <age?> - Check available slots in PIN code, optionally for an age !vaccine <district-name> <age?> - Check available slots in a District, optionally for an age !vaccine <n>d <pincode> <age?> - Check available slots 'n' days into future, optionally for an age
+!vaccine <pincode> <age?> - Check available slots in PIN code, optionally for an age !vaccine <district-name> <age?> - Check available slots in a District, optionally for an age !vaccine <n>d <pincode> <age?> - Check available slots 'n' days into future, optionally for an age !vaccine otp <mobile> - Generate a CoWin OTP
+!vaccine verify <mobile> <otp> - Verify the OTP and authenticate the bot !vaccine me <mobile> - Get details of beneficiaries linked with the mobile number
 ```

 ## Quick Start